International Chief Instructor, Aikido Yuishinkai

 Peter was lucky enough to find himself as Maruyama Sensei’s main Uke at seminars, and would travel with him to act as Uke whenever life permitted.

-In 2004 Peter established his dojo, Seishin no Shugyo dojo, The Aikido School of Excellence in Hobart Tasmania, and has been teaching from this base ever since.
-Peters hero is Tessu Yamaoka, the Japanese sword master and Zen calligrapher, and a piece of his calligraphy takes pride of place within the Shomen of the dojo, and is in fact the dojo namesake, Seishin no Shugyo – to train the spirit.
+In 2004 Peter established his dojo in Hobart Tasmania, and has been teaching from this base ever since.
+Peters hero is Tessu Yamaoka, the Japanese sword master and Zen calligrapher, and Peter places great emphasis on his philosophy both on the mat and in life.

 Peter lives at his base in Tasmania with his wife and three children, from where he travels to teach and spread the Aikido of Maruyama Sensei.